Value Your Business

 One of the most important steps in selling a business is pricing it correctly.
+Knowing the value of your business will help you search for appropriate buyers.
 If you take it to market asking too much, you alienate your best prospects.
 Price it too low, and you risk leaving money on the table.
-Problem is, many business owners simply do not know the actual value of their companies. in fact a recent survey conducted by the International Business Brokers Association found that more than 70 percent of business owners do not have a recent market value of their businesses.
+Problem is, many business owners simply do not know the actual value of their companies.
+In fact, a recent survey conducted by the International Business Brokers Association found that more than 70 percent of business owners do not have a recent market value of their businesses.

 How Is Market Value Determined?

 Formally valuing a business properly is a complex process during which many questions must be answered and multiple factors taken into account.
 Fundamentally, a buyer purchases a business for income or cash flow.
 Cash flow can be expressed in many ways, typically either as Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) or Seller’s Discretionary Earnings (SDE).
 In small business transactions, we start with SDE or EBITDA, as this is the most common basis for establishing a price to take your business to market.

 As you would imagine, the more cash flow there is, the more likely that a buyer will want to pay for it.
 But it’s just not that simple.
 Cash flow comes with risk, and determining the risk in cash flow is just as important.
 Some of these potential risk factors include market competitiveness, customer concentration, key employees, owner’s role in the business, vendor concentration and legal exposure.
 Getting a proper valuation includes determining true cash flow (SDE or EBITDA) and analyzing key risk factors.